SABAA TEAM SUPER FINAL 2019 RULES

 RULE 2: COMPETITION AND PRE-COMPETITION CUT-OFF

-- The Team Super Final will be held at De Hoop Dam on Friday 09 and Saturday 10 November 2018.
+- The Team Super Final will be held at Driekoppies Dam on Friday 08 and Saturday 09 November 2019.

-- For the 2018 Super Final, six team slots will be allocated to the two newer participating trails (Western and Eastern Cape Trails).
+- For the 2019 Super Final, three team slots will be allocated to the Western Cape Team Tournament Trail.

-- Irrespective whether the 2 newer trails take up their full allocations of 6 teams each or not, the balance required to achieve a 50 team entry, will be allocated proportionally between the 4 remaining trails (Gauteng, Lowveld, KZN and Mpumalanga).
+- The balance required to achieve a 65 team entry, will be allocated proportionally between the 4 remaining trails (Gauteng, Lowveld, KZN and Mpumalanga).

-- Fishing on the final Team Super Final tournament
+- Fishing on the Super Final tournament waters.

 - Scanning, mapping or drone footage of the tournament waters.